psibre/docker-helpcalcpos/README.md

 ```
 $ CLIENT=[CLIENT] docker-compose up --scale helpcalcpos=[N]
 ```
 where `[CLIENT]` is the hostname of the machine that will be running the CalcPos GUI client, and `[N]` is the number of services you want to spawn.
-For example, on a Docker host with 16 multi-threaded CPUs, you could set this number to 32.
+Incidentally, it appears the maximum number of helpers is limited to **30**.

 On **older versions of `docker-compose`**, run
 ```